CuriouslyCory/FullStackApp/README.md

 * Data categorization and filtering
 * Proper image carousel in product details
 * Local App side cacheing
+* Complete the spec files in the frontend
+* Clean up the layout further

 ## Installation instructions